< Go to Fleece Jackets - Women's

 Style and Fit

-A minimalist piece, the Patagonia R1 Hoody doesn't have any stylish extras, although it does have a zippered chest pocket big enough for a smart phone or other small necessities.
-It has a slim fit that hugs the body while still leaving room for a layer underneath and it has a slightly longer torso.
-The fitted hood is far from stylish, but it is extremely practical.
-If you are looking for a cuter technical fleece, consider the Patagonia Piton Hybrid Hoody.
+The Patagonia R1 Hoody is a minimalist piece without many extras, although it does have a zippered chest pocket big enough for a smart phone or other small necessities.
+It has a slim fit that hugs the body while still leaving room for a layer underneath and it has a slightly longer torso and arms.
+The fitted hood looks a little silly on, but otherwise this is an attractive looking layer, though on the "techy" side.
+If you are looking for a technical fleece that won't look out of place at a happy hour, consider the Arc'teryx Fortrez Hoody.

 This fleece jacket is most at home on adventures in the mountains.
 Its abrasion-resistant outer fabric allows it to stand up to wear and tear on alpine climbing excursions, while its interior grid design makes it extremely breathable and packable.
-As a specific-use, mid-weight, technical piece, our reviewers decided that the R1 Hoody can't be beat.
-However, they noted that women who want to be able to tuck the fleece into their pants to keep it from riding up may want to consider the men's version of this jacket.
-The men's version offers additional length, but sacrifices the slimmer fit more suited to the female upper body.
+It's not the warmest layer, but instead is designed for when you are active in cold conditions and need to stay warm but not sweaty.
+For this specific use, the Patagonia R1 Hoody can't be beat.

 While this fleece hoody may be fairly pricey, it offers a number of awesome technical benefits.
 We asked several long-time R1 owners how they felt about this fleece and they reported that it is hands down their favorite piece for big adventures where breathability and packability are key.